6-1, 5-1 collapse at Open; Djokovic opts for home over hotel

 Shelby Rogers pulled off an upset, even though she doubts there is such a thing these days in women’s tennis.

 Rogers defeated No. 11-seeded Elena Rybakina in the second round of the U.S. Open on Wednesday, 7-5, 6-1.
-Another unseeded American, 20-year-old Ann Li, pulled off an even bigger shocker by beating No. 13-seeded Alison Riske 6-0, 6-3.
+Two other unseeded Americans, Ann Li and Madison Brengle, also beat seeded opponents.

 Given the depth in the women’s game and the year’s disruptions due to the coronavirus pandemic, such results are no surprise, Rogers said.